Virtual vs Synchronized Editing (Instrument Editor)

 What is Synchronized editing mode?

-Synchronized editing mode is a special mode that a Set can enter (on a per Set basis).
+Synchronized editing mode is a special mode that an Instrument Editor can enter (on a per Instrument basis).
 When Midi Quest is "synchronized" with an instrument, the state of the SysEx, as viewed in Midi Quest, is considered to be the same as in the instrument.
 So, Midi Quest essentially gives you a direct view into your instrument's memory.

 When a Set is "synchronized" with the MIDI hardware, the way in which Midi Quest interacts with the instrument changes.
 Once synchronized, Midi Quest does what is necessary to maintain synchronization.
 Any time the contents of a bank entry changes in the Set, that entry is immediately sent to the instrument so that the instrument and Midi Quest remain synchronized.

-For Midi Quest to synchronize with an instrument, it must believe that the SysEx stored within a Set in Midi Quest and the same SysEx in the instrument are identical.
-Typically this can only happen in one of two ways. either all of the SysEx comprising a Set is loaded from the MIDI device by Midi Quest or the entire Set is send from Midi Quest to the MIDI device.
-At those two times, you will see the Set become synchronized (if synchronization is possible for the instrument).
-When synchronized, the Set's title bar will show "[ Synchronized ]" beside the SysEx name and instrument name.
+For Midi Quest to synchronize with an instrument, it must believe that the SysEx stored within the Instrument Editor in Midi Quest and the same SysEx in the instrument are identical.
+Typically this can only happen in one of two ways. either all of the SysEx comprising an "Instrument" in Midi Quest is loaded from the MIDI device by Midi Quest or the entire Instrument SysEx is send from Midi Quest to the MIDI device.
+At those two times, the Instrument Editor become "synchronized" (if synchronization is possible for the instrument).

 To be clear, other than ensuring that the option is turned on in Preferences, taking advantage of Synchronized mode requires no work on your part.
 Midi Quest handles all of the tracking in the background and enters this mode when it is appropriate based on each individual instrument.